Tornadoes of 2023: February 26–27 (United States)

-Damage to homes in Norman, Oklahoma after a high-end EF2 tornado struck the area.
+Damage to homes and power lines being repaired in Norman, Oklahoma after a high-end EF2 tornado struck the area.

 A large storm system produced a wide range of significant weather events, ranging from heavy snow to tornadoes, across a large area of the United States on February 26.
 The Storm Prediction Center issued a moderate risk for west-central Oklahoma, with a 45% risk area for damaging winds.
 The outlook included a 10% risk area for tornadoes.
 An enhanced risk also extended from the Texas panhandle to southwestern Missouri.
 Aided by strong wind shear, a squall line of severe thunderstorms with damaging straight-line winds and multiple embedded tornadoes formed and moved through the risk area later that night.
 A high-end EF2 tornado destroyed manufactured homes, tossed vehicles, and killed one person as it moved through the outskirts of Cheyenne, Oklahoma, injuring three people.
 The line of storms produced five tornadoes that impacted areas in and around the Oklahoma City metropolitan area, two of which were strong.
 They included a high-end EF2 tornado that struck southeastern Norman, severely damaging homes and businesses, destroying self-storage units, overturning cars, and injuring 12 people.
 Another high-end EF2 tornado significantly damaged homes and other structures near Shawnee.
 Damaging straight-line winds of 70–80 mph were widely reported, with locally higher gusts which included 114 mph in Memphis, Texas.
 Tornadic activity continued the next day in Illinois, Indiana, and Ohio as the system pushed east.
 Several weak tornadoes occurred, including a high-end EF1 tornado that touched down in Jacksonburg, Ohio, before it passed near Middletown, considerably damaging several homes, barns, and trees.
 32 tornadoes were confirmed, with one tornado-related fatality; Oklahoma's 12 tornadoes set a February state record.
 Twelve non-tornado-related fatalities occurred as a result of the storm system.